themindfulbit/td/_content/1-episodes/2014-01-04-061-taming-wifi-with-bradley-chambers.md

 > {{ theme:partial src="aside-header" voice="potatowire" text="Producer's Note" }}
 >
-> As Gabe mentioned, boiling tea can truly affect your WiFi, since [most consumer microwaves operate at 2.45 GHz](http://en.wikipedia.org/wiki/Microwave_oven#Principles)
+> As Gabe mentioned, boiling tea can truly affect your WiFi, since [most consumer microwaves operate at 2.45 GHz](http://en.wikipedia.org/wiki/Microwave_oven#Principles).
+Since this is in the heart of the 2.4 GHz band, it is only the microwave's shielding that minimizes the effect.
+As was talked about in the audio, this is a radio frequency (RF) problem not a WiFi one.
+Moving to the 5 GHz band will help, but your best bet to reduce the effect of interference and also improve your available bandwidth is to expand your WiFi network using Cat-6 cable.
+When considering hardware, an AirPort Extreme paired with an AirPort Express or two is tough to beat.
+This will offer the most capable, yet easiest-to-use option for the average user.
 >
-> TLDR Version?
-WiFi is hard.
+> TL;DR Version?
+WiFi is *hard*.
 >
 > Well, that's all for this week.
 If you have anything that you'd like to add to or correct in the show notes you can find me on Twitter [@potatowire](http://twitter.com/potatowire/) or feel free to send an email to me at potatowire dot com.